Skip to contents

 Negative Binomial model

-The NB regression provides an improved model for recurrent events data compared with Poisson regression as this model assumes that each individual has their own underlying event rate over time and also may include a random component for accounting subject heterogeneity.
+The NB regression provides an improved model for recurrent events data compared with Poisson regression as this model assumes that each individual has their own underlying event rate over time and also may include a random component that follows a gamma distribution for accounting subject heterogeneity.

 nb.relapses <- glm.nb(